Best Of17 min read

 Streak

-Here's a tool that takes a completely different architectural approach: Streak lives inside Gmail.
-There's no separate app to open, no separate tab to remember.
-Your pipeline, contacts, and deal stages are all right there in your inbox as a sidebar and integrated views.
-If you're someone who already manages your entire business through Gmail, Streak is kind of a revelation — and honestly, getting started takes about 15 minutes, not days.
+Streak flips the script entirely: it lives inside Gmail instead of as a separate app.
+There's no new tab to remember, no app to open.
+Your pipeline, contacts, and deal stages all live right there in your inbox as a sidebar.
+If you already run your entire business through Gmail, Streak is genuinely revelatory — and getting started takes maybe 15 minutes, not days.

-The free plan is pretty solid for individual freelancers — you get one pipeline, email tracking, and mail merge.
-The paid tiers unlock multiple pipelines, which you'd probably want once your business grows beyond one service line.
-Just be aware: if you ever switch away from Gmail, Streak becomes completely useless to you.
-That's not a small caveat.
+The free plan is pretty solid for solo freelancers — you get one pipeline, email tracking, and mail merge.
+The paid tiers unlock multiple pipelines, which you'd probably want once you expand beyond one service line.
+Just know this: if you ever switch away from Gmail, Streak becomes completely useless.
+That's not a small limitation.

 Key Features: